tytydraco/yessleep/out/A_new_neighbor_moved_in_next_door_Everyone_swears_hes_lived_here_for_years.md

 Of course, the more I started talking about it, the more I actually *did* remember a little.
 Despite forgetting all my past neighbors and friends from that apartment … I did not forget about Tony.

-In fact, Tony was the dark reminder of thewhole event.
+In fact, Tony was the dark reminder of the whole event.

 By remembering him, I was able to rewrite this story with pseudonyms and my best guess as to what my life was like before.
 He was the one who took that all away.